 SERMONS from Pastor Joe Fremer

 In the listing below, click on to be taken to the video sermon, or click on for the MP3 audio-only.
 (Clicking on the sermon title will take you to the video.)
 Or visit our Rumble channel to browse our video content.
+Please note: for some reason, videos on Rumble play fine on computer browsers, but the sound doesn't work right if you play it on your phone.
+Sorry for the inconvenience.

 Sunday, February 28, 2021—SERMON FOR THE SECOND SUNDAY IN LENT — Isaiah 62:1-4 "Owning The Name".
 God made us individual persons.
 People classify us into groups, but God sees us as the unique and special person that He made.
 He offers us a new name, and Jesus (the name means "Savior") reveals God's mighty rescuing love.